theislab/scib-pipeline/README.md

 | `envs/scIB-R-integration.yml` | `scIB-R-integration` | Environment used for the results in the [publication](doi: https://doi.org/10.1101/2020.05.22.111161) |
 | `envs/scib-R.yml`             | `scib-R`             | Updated environment with R dependencies                                                               |

-In the R environments, some R packages need to be installed manually.
+The R environments require extra R packages to be installed manually.
 Activate the environment and install the packages all the R dependencies in R directly or use the script `install_R_methods.R`.

 ```commandline